-As a full-service animal health care facility, West Shore Animal Hospital provides the following services for all of our patients (including Notcho- the furry feline office assistant):
+As a full-service animal health care facility, West Shore Animal Hospital provides the following services for all of our patients (including Angus and Alfie- our furry feline office assistants):

 Our state-of-the-art treatment facilities ensure that your pet will receive a thorough examination and evaluation.
 We take great care to communicate every detail of your pet's health concerns to you in understandable terms to help you in making decisions and choices about your pet's treatment regimen.

 * Geriatric Care

 Pets who are more than seven years of age are considered “Senior Pets” and need a little extra attention.
 In addition to their annual examination and vaccines, we recommend these pets receive a complete laboratory screening.
 This screening will test blood chemistries, including liver and kidney values, thyroid function, a complete blood cell count, and a urinalysis.
 Monitoring these values as your pet ages aids the doctors in early diagnosis of potential health problems.

 One of the most effective ways of protecting your pet’s health is to provide immunization against various common and sometimes deadly diseases.
 The vaccines your pet receives at our hospital are the best available and come with a warranty, guaranteeing that your pet is protected against the diseases.

 PUPPIES need a series of vaccines at 3~4 weeks intervals, starting at 6~8 weeks and ending at 16~18 weeks.
 Rabies is given at 12~16 weeks old.

 ADULT DOGS need booster vaccines annually.
 After the initial rabies vaccine, which lasts for 1 year, a booster is given every 3 years.